-Filed by a Pa Registrant ⊠ rty other than the Registrant □ propriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a 6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a 12 Aptose Biosciences Inc. (Name of Registrant as Specified in its Charter) Paym nent of F Not Applicable (Name of Person(s) Filing Proxy Statement if other than the Registrant) Filing Fee (Check the appropriate box): (1) No fee required.
+Filed by the Re egistrant ⊠ Filed by a Party y other than the Registrant □ Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a 6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a 12 Aptose Biosciences Inc. (Name of Registrant as Specified in its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement if other than the Registrant) (Name of Ferson(s) Fining Froxy Statement if other than the Registrant) Paym ent of Fili ing Fee (Check the appropriate box): \boxtimes No fee required.
 Fee computed on table below per Exchange Act Rules 14a 6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0 11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Check aid previously with preliminary materials.
-A box if any part of the fee is offset as provided by Exchange Act Rule 240.0 11 and identify the filing for which the offsetting fee was paid previously.
-Identify the bus filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0 11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid d previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 240.0 11 and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: